 In this context, performance represents the number of messages that can be sent in any given second using the WhatsApp Business API client.

 The maximum achievable performance depends on a variety of factors, the most important factor being whether a message is being sent to a new user or an existing user.
-Since WhatsApp is end-to-end encrypted, it takes a little longer to set up encryption sessions when messaging a new user.
+WhatsApp encryption sessions setup takes a little longer when messaging a new user.

 For setting up a WhatsApp Business API client, it is strongly recommended using the AWS cloud formation templates provided by WhatsApp.
 This is for two reasons:

 * Not all parameters from the template are covered here